Geta/klarna/src/Klarna.Checkout/README.md

 ## Description

-Klarna.Checkout is a library which helps to integrate Klarna Checkout (KCO) as one of the payment options in your EPiServer Commerce sites.
+Klarna.Checkout is a library which helps to integrate [Klarna Checkout (KCO)](https://developers.klarna.com/en/gb/kco-v3/checkout) as the checkout solution for your EPiServer Commerce sites.
 This library consists of two assemblies.
 Both are mandatory for a creating an integration between EPiServer and Klarna.

 ## Features